nickmhankins/my-dev-vm/readme.md

 After Make exports your new or updated box, you will need to `vagrant destroy` your current box, then `vagrant up` again.

 ### Assumptions:
-The Vagrantfile will copy a few file from the host to the guest machine, it assumes you have the following:
+The Vagrantfile will copy a few files from the host to the guest machine, it assumes you have the following:
 * A .gitconfig and .gitignore_global in your home directory
 * Anything in your .ssh directory will be copied to the guest - you should at minimum have a public and private keypair.